wisniewskikr/chrisblog-it-java-regular/stream/java-stream-10-max/Readme.md

 ##### Goal

-In Java, the **Stream.sorted()** method is used to sort elements in a stream.
-By default, it sorts in natural order if the elements are Comparable.
-Alternatively, a custom Comparator can be passed to define a specific sort order.
+In Java, you can use the **Stream.max()** method to find the maximum element in a stream based on a specified comparator.

 ##### Functional Interface